Licensing Guides

 To learn more, schedule a demo with a product expert today.

-How Much Does It Cost to Get a Plumbers License in Arizona?
+How Much Does It Cost to Get a Plumbing Contractor License in Arizona?

-If you want to get started in the field, you may want to attend a vocational school or technical or community college for a certificate program or Associate of Applied Science degree just like you would in the air conditioning and refrigeration field.
+If you want to get started in the field, you may want to attend a vocational school or technical or community college for a certificate program or Associate of Applied Science degree.
 You will have that expense of schooling upfront.
-If you decide to go after an informal apprenticeship, you may encounter some fees but, usually, your employer covers the cost.
-You’ll also be paid a portion of a journeyman-level wage and that salary will increase as you learn.
+If you decide to go after an informal apprenticeship, you may encounter some fees, but your employer typically covers the cost.
+You’ll also be paid a portion of a journeyman-level wage, and that salary will increase as you learn.

-How to Get a Plumbers License in Arizona
+How to Get a Plumbing License in Arizona

-You could begin with an apprenticeship that will combine hands-on training with classroom instruction and usually takes four to five years.
+APPRENTICESHIP/WORK EXPERIENCE: You could begin with an apprenticeship that will combine hands-on training with classroom instruction and usually takes four to five years.
 You may decide to attend some type of certificate or diploma program.
 Or you may just jump into an entry-level plumber’s helper job and start learning on the job.
-The bottom line is that you need to learn and begin gaining the necessary work experience required for licensure.
+The bottom line is that you need to learn and begin gaining the necessary four years of work experience required for licensure.

-WORK EXPERIENCE/QUALIFYING PARTY: Step one will be to get the four years of work experience required to apply.
-You have to identify a qualifying party for the license.
-A Qualifying Party is a regularly employed person with the necessary experience, knowledge and skills— in this case, plumbing.
+QUALIFYING PARTY: You have to identify a qualifying party for the license.
+A Qualifying Party is a regularly employed person with the necessary experience, knowledge and skills—in this case, plumbing.
 You can be that person for an employer or a business you own yourself or with a partner.
 The Qualifying Party must meet or exceed the license classification requirements for the license for which they are applying.

 The License Classification Requirements form provides the minimum number of years of experience and the types of examinations required for a Qualifying Party to be eligible for a specific license classification.
 For the plumbing licenses, that’s four years and both the Statutes and Rules Exam and the Trade Exam.